igneous-systems/s3bench/README.md

 ```

 #### Note on regions & endpoints
 By default, the region used will be `igneous-test` , a fictitious region which
 is suitable for using with the Igneous Data Service.
 However, you can elect to
-use this tool with AmazonS3, in which case you will need to specify the proper region.
+use this tool with Amazon S3, in which case you will need to specify the proper region.

-It is also important when using AmazonS3 that you specify the proper endpoint, which
+It is also important when using Amazon S3 that you specify the proper endpoint, which
 will generally be `http://s3-regionName.amazonaws.com:80`.
 EG: if the bucket which you are
 testing is in Oregon, you would specify: